The Dave Clark Five Play Good Old Rock & Roll

-The Dave Clark Five Play Good Old Rock & Roll (subtitled "18 Golden Oldies") is the last album by the Dave Clark Five released in 1971, after the band's breakup.
+The Dave Clark Five Play Good Old Rock & Roll (subtitled "18 Golden Oldies") is an album by the Dave Clark Five released in 1971, after the band's breakup.
 It was released by EMI/Starline label and sometimes is classified as a compilation, as most of the tracks were first released on two EPs (in 1969 and 1970).
-Dave Clark remastered the album and re-released it on Spotify in 2019.
+Dave Clark included the album in the band's core collection and remastered and re-released it on Spotify in 2019.

 Overview

 This is the band's only album composed entirely of cover versions of well-known American rock and roll songs.
 The core of the album consists of two popular hit medleys, the top ten hit "Good Old Rock 'n' Roll" (peaked on the UK chart at No. 7, 1969) and its sequel "More Good Old Rock 'n' Roll" (reached No. 34, 1970).
 Keith Altham called the first part of the album "a party piece for the hit parade" in his article in Record Mirror magazine.
 Singer Mike Smith in the same interview with Altham said, "Originally the record Good Old Rock and Roll was a Cat Mother & the All Night Newsboys hit in America but Dave recognised the potential and when it died a death here we decided to resurrect it."

 The singles had overdubbed applause to simulate a live recording, but the LP version omitted this effect.
 The album also includes full versions of songs such as "Raining In My Heart", "Lucille", "Reelin' and Rockin'", "One Night" and "Memphis, Tennessee".
 All songs were sung by Mike Smith.